blog-url

 Umbilical Cord is a collection of blood vessels which develops in the early pregnancy.
 It plays a crucial role in carrying the deoxygenated CO2 enriched blood away from the baby in womb to the placenta (an organ developed in the uterus during pregnancy to nourish the growing baby).1 It is also responsible for transferring oxygen and essential nutrients from the mother's blood to the baby.1

 Did you know the umbilical cord is clamped and separated from the placenta during the third stage of labor?
 In this article we will unfold the mystery of optimal timing of umbilical cord clamping after delivery and why it is a controversial topic worldwide over centuries.
-But, before moving ahead, let us first understand what is early and late/delayed cord clamping.
+But, before moving ahead, let us first understand what is early and late/delayed umbilical cord clamping.

 What Is Delayed Cord Clamping?

-The World Health Organisation defines ‘delayed cord clamping’ as the clamping of umbilical cord within 1 to 3 minutes of birth or clamping when the pulsation of cords are stopped.2 Let us further understand the reasons why delayed cord clamping is beneficial and how it helps a newborn baby.
+The World Health Organisation defines ‘delayed umbilical cord clamping’ as the clamping of umbilical cord within 1 to 3 minutes of birth or clamping when the pulsation of cords are stopped.2 Let us further understand the reasons why delayed cord clamping is beneficial and how it helps a newborn baby.

 The Benefits Of Delayed Cord Clamping